xxDarkSoul07xx/Jane-Street-Advent-of-FPGA-2025/Design1/part1/README.md

 1. Throughput: The current design finishes at about 265 microseconds at 50 MHz.
 For 44,240 rotations, 265 microseconds * 10 = 2.65 ms, which is still pretty fast in the real world.
 2. Zero counter: 16 bits is still enough.
 Assuming the rate of crossovers was still the same, there would be answer * 10 (will be updated after the contest ends, because I don't want to leak the answer), which is representable with 14 bits, meaning that 16 is more than enough.
-3. Resources Scaling: The LUT count would scale linearly with control logic, so given that the current design takes 235 LUTs, multiplying 235 * 1.1 = about 260 LUTs, which isn't a big increase.
+3. Resources Scaling: Runtime would increase linearly with more instructions, but the logic area would remain nearly constant.
+Whether we are processing 10 rotations or 10,000 rotations, the same binary decomposition logic, position update logic, and control FSM would be reused each cycle.

 ### If Scaled to 100x Inputs (~4.4 Million Rotations)
 1. Throughput: We last calculated that at 10x inputs, it would take 2.65 ms. If we multiplied that by 10 again to get 100x inputs (2.65 ms * 10), we would get 26.5 ms, which is still an acceptable time.